jpsemgrep/ContributorsCounter/README.md

 # Semgrep Contributors Counter

-A beautiful, modern web application for counting unique contributors across GitHub and GitLab organizations. **This app is distributed exclusively as a self-contained Docker container for local use.**
+A beautiful, modern web application for counting unique contributors across GitHub and GitLab organizations. **This app now uses a two-container architecture: a backend API and a frontend UI, orchestrated by Docker Compose.**

 ## Features